-- from the bucket, filling and dumping the waste water outside of the bucket three times before collecting your sample. - 4.
-Using the first sample bottle, hold the bottle horizontal and submerge about 1⁄2 of the bottle opening allowing the water to gently flow into the bottle.
+- 4. Using the first sample bottle, hold the bottle horizontal and submerge about 1⁄2 of the bottle opening allowing the water to gently flow into the bottle.
 Try to fill the bottle without causing a lot of bubbles. - 5.
 As the bottle fills, gently lower the bottom of the bottle until the bottle is filled and fully submerged under water. - 6.
 Turn the submerged bottle upright and tap the sides of the bottle to dislodge any air bubbles clinging to the inside of the bottle.
 Cap the bottle while it is still submerged. - 7.
 Retrieve the bottle and turn it upside down to make sure that no air bubbles are trapped inside.
 If any air bubbles are present, empty the sample bottle downstream and refill.
 Fill the second sample bottle.
-Once two satisfactory samples have been collected, immediately proceed to steps for FIX YOUR SAMPLE.
+Once two satisfactory samples have been collected, immediately proceed to steps to FIX YOUR SAMPLE.